-Diesel engines are widely used in construction for many different applications.
-Approximately 28,000 Ontario construction workers are estimated to be exposed to diesel engine exhaust (CAREX Canada, 2014).
+Diesel engines are widely used in mining for many different applications.
+Approximately 9,100 workers in the Ontario mining industry are estimated to be exposed to diesel engine exhaust (CAREX Canada, 2014).
 Almost all exposure occurs via inhalation.
-CAREX Canada estimates that approximately 95% of the construction workers occupationally exposed to diesel engine exhaust in Ontario are exposed at low levels, defined as using diesel equipment above ground, working near but not with diesel equipment, and working near traffic-related sources (CAREX Canada, 2014).
+CAREX Canada estimates that approximately 56% of the mine workers occupationally exposed to diesel engine exhaust in Ontario are exposed at high levels due to the accumulation of emissions underground (CAREX Canada, 2014).

-There is currently no occupational exposure limit for diesel engine exhaust that applies to the construction industry in Canada.
-In other jurisdictions or industries, diesel particulate matter regulations measure either total carbon, which is made up of organic carbon plus elemental carbon, or elemental carbon alone.
+Regulation of diesel particulate has used as a measure either total carbon, which is made up of organic carbon plus elemental carbon, or elemental carbon alone.
 Currently, elemental carbon is believed to be the best measure of diesel particulate matter, as it makes up the bulk of diesel particulate emissions, and is less susceptible to interference from other particulate sources in the workplace (HEI, 2015).
-In Ontario mines, regulation requires that the time-weighted average exposure of a mine worker to diesel particulate matter must be no more than 0.4 mg/m3 total carbon, or that the elemental carbon multiplied by 1.3 is not more than 0.4 mg/m3 (Occupational Health and Safety Act Reg.
+Ontario regulation requires that the time-weighted average exposure of a mine worker to diesel particulate matter must be no more than 0.4 mg/m3 total carbon, or that the elemental carbon multiplied by 1.3 is not more than 0.4 mg/m3 (Occupational Health and Safety Act Reg.
 854).
 However, based on current research this level does not sufficiently protect workers' health.
-For the construction industry, the Occupational Cancer Research Centre recommends introducing an exposure limit of 0.005 mg/m3 measured as elemental carbon.
+The Occupational Cancer Research Centre recommends reducing emissions to 0.02 mg/m3 measured as elemental carbon.

-About the Diagram
+About the diagram

-This diagram showcases the control strategies available for diesel engine exhaust in the Ontario construction sector.
+This diagram showcases the control strategies available for diesel engine exhaust in the Ontario mining sector.
 It incorporates the Hierarchy of Controls, where control strategies are ranked from most effective (elimination or substitution) to least effective (personal protective equipment).
 The diagram also distinguishes between proactive controls (which eliminate or reduce diesel emissions before they enter workplace air) and reactive controls (which reduce the concentration of diesel emissions already present in workplace air, or reduce the likelihood that workers will inhale the emissions).
 Proactive controls are generally considered to be more effective than reactive controls.